Saudi arabia Country Commercial Guide

 Overview

-Saudi Arabia ranked as the sixth-largest defense spender in the world in 2021 behind the United States, China, India, Russia, and the United Kingdom.
-According to the Stockholm International Peace Research Institute, Saudi Arabia imports nearly 80 percent of its arms from the United States.
+Saudi Arabia is ranked as the fifth-largest defense spender in the world in 2023 behind the United States, China, Russia, and India.
+Saudi Arabia’s 2025 budget allocated $72.5 billion to defense spending – approximately 21.2 percent of its total budget.
+According to the Stockholm International Peace Research Institute, Saudi Arabia historically imported nearly 80 percent of its arms from the United States.

-Saudi Arabia’s defense spending has grown substantially over the last decade, in part due to a significant procurement drive fueled by the war in Yemen.
-Under the Vision 2030 economic diversification program, Saudi Arabia aims to localize 50 percent of its military procurement by 2030 under the aegis of two military-industrial bodies: The General Authority for Military Industries (GAMI) and Saudi Arabian Military Industries (SAMI), which contracts directly with foreign companies.
-On numerous occasions, SAMI CEO Walid Abukhaled has stated the company’s goal to become a top 25 defense company by 2030, citing foreign partnerships and joint ventures as a route to rapid growth of the firm and the Saudi local defense industry as a whole.
+Under the Vision 2030 economic diversification program, Saudi Arabia aims to localize 50 percent of its military procurement by 2030 under the aegis of two military industrial bodies: The General Authority for Military Industries (GAMI) and Saudi Arabian Military Industries (SAMI), which contracts directly with foreign companies.
+Currently, domestic defense content has reached 19.35 percent.
+The company’s goal is to become one of the top 25 defense company by 2030, citing foreign partnerships and joint ventures as a route to rapid growth of the firm and the Saudi local defense industry as a whole.
 Though Saudi Arabia has legislation addressing defense procurement, in practice, most defense procurement is not formalized and instead is negotiated on a case-by-case basis.

 Key Saudi Arabian Defense Entities

-- The Ministry of Defense is responsible for Saudi Arabia’s national security.
+• Ministry of Defense (MOD): MOD is responsible for Saudi Arabia’s national security.
 It includes the Royal Saudi Land Forces, the Royal Saudi Air Forces, the Royal Saudi Naval Forces, the Royal Saudi Air Defense Forces, and the Royal Saudi Strategic Missiles Forces.
 The Institute of Strategic Studies estimates that there were roughly 277,000 people serving across Saudi Arabia’s military branches.

-- The General Authority for Military Industries (GAMI), established in 2017, is the regulator, enabler and licensor of Saudi Arabia’s military industries sector.
+• General Authority for Military Industries (GAMI): GAMI, established in 2017, is the regulator, enabler and licensor of Saudi Arabia’s military industries sector.
 GAMI proposes new policies, strategies, and regulations that are relevant to the military industry and complementary sectors.
-It also manages the military procurement operations of arms, ammunition, equipment, supplies, military uniforms, maintenance and operation contracts for arming the security and military authorities.
+It also provides final approval for localization agreements related to military procurement of all defense platforms and services, not just for the MOD, but also for other government agencies, such as MOI and the Saudi Ministry of National Guard.

-- Saudi Arabian Military Industries (SAMI) is a state-owned defense company launched in May 2017 by Saudi Arabia’s Public Investment Fund to provide military products and services in Saudi Arabia and to reduce the country’s reliance on foreign purchases of military products.
+• Saudi Arabian Military Industries (SAMI): SAMI is a state-owned defense company launched in May 2017 by Saudi Arabia’s Public Investment Fund to provide military products and services in Saudi Arabia and to reduce the country’s reliance on foreign purchases of military products.
 It operates across aeronautics; land systems, including military vehicles; weapons and missiles; and defense electronics.

-- The Ministry of the National Guard (SANG) defends Saudi Arabia’s land, borders, sanctities, and properties and maintains internal security and stability.
+• Ministry of the National Guard (SANG): SANG defends Saudi Arabia’s land, borders, sanctities, and properties and maintains internal security and stability.

-- The Saudi Arabian Royal Guard (SRG) is a unit in the Saudi military forces.
+• Saudi Arabian Royal Guard (SRG): SRG is a unit in the Saudi military forces.
 Originally an independent military force, the Royal Guards were incorporated into the Armed Forces.
-The Presidency of State Security is a Saudi Arabian security body created in 2017 to combine the counterterrorism and domestic intelligence services.

 National Military Industries Sector Strategy